 6350.
 Human Growth and Development (3).
-Pr., departmental approval.

 Includes physical, psychological, social, emotional, and intellectual development over the life span.
 Emphasizes strategies for healthy development, and environmental factors that affect normal and abnormal behavior.
 Also includes developmental crises such as family abuse, disabilities, addiction, and psychopathology.